ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 medium-sized cache that is purged daily.
 Purging your cache might however not help if the cache itself lives on a persistent storage as it might be feasible to restore deleted data from it.
-An in-memory storage should be more resistant to these kind of attacks if turns over about once a day.
+An in-memory storage should be more resistant to these kind of attacks if turns over about once a day and ensures old data is overridden properly.

 ### Session Tickets